 Sprinklers, less operating mechanisms, shall not show significant deformation, blistering, or fracture following exposure to an elevated temperature as detailed below.
-FM Approvals may conduct Discharge Coefficient (K-Factor), (Section 4.15) and/or Distribution/ADD tests (Section 4.29 or 4.30) on exposed samples to validate compliance with these requirements.
+The certification agency may conduct Discharge Coefficient (K-Factor), (Section 4.15) and/or Distribution/ADD tests (Section 4.29 or 4.30) on exposed samples to validate compliance with these requirements.